Portugal wines – magic of mountain and valley

 Drinking it reminds me of being on a small boat, you take a sip, the sun glistens lightly on the silky river of notes of blueberries, dark fruits, violets and cassis, light smoke, and you hold your hand in the water.
 That smooth feeling, the glide past your fingers, with fine persistence, that’s what the wine picks up.
 And I’m getting wanderlust again.

-Periquita Reserva 2019, Price: 9 euros, for example via www.edelrausch.de
+Periquita Reserva 2019, Price: around 9 Euros, via www.edelrausch.de

 The label with the visualized stick graphic is already pure infatuation.
 I can spoil: The content also flirts.